This article was originally posted on July 26, 2017, and updated on August 28, 2020.

 - getting curious about my internal terrain and getting to work with my Somatic Self-Compassion tools.

 This was just one piece of my much larger journey.
 As I journey, others join me and I join others.
-I’d love to journey with you.
-The HeartWorks Radical Emergent Self-Wisdom mentoring program is nearly filled so please let me know soon if you’re interested in that program.
-I’d also love to see you at a Mindful Self-Compassion program, a Somatic Self-Compassion program, or in the Finding Your Practice Path online course.
+I’d love to journey with you in the HeartWorks Radical Emergent Self-Wisdom mentoring program, at a Mindful Self-Compassion program, a Somatic Self-Compassion program, or in the Thriving Woman Toolkit online course.
 See you there!